 - Bladder perforation is more common with TVT due to passage of needles through the retropubic space.
 Intra-operative cystoscopy is required for timely diagnosis.
 If perforation is identified, the needle should be removed and careful re-insertion may be attempted.
 Foley catheter drainage is often recommended for at least 24 hours and antibiotics may be indicated.

 - Transient urinary retention/incomplete emptying is common, typically caused by urethral obstruction from the mesh.
 An intra-operative stress test may help reduce this problem in awake patients, allowing loosening of the mesh as needed.
-This is not possible with general anesthesia.
 Management with post-operative catheter drainage with voiding trials every 2-3 days is recommended.
 Most cases resolve within 10-14 days.
 Persistent urinary problems occur in 1-2% of patients, often requiring surgical release of the mesh.
 Most of these patients have preservation of continence.

 - Urge Incontinence/urgency occurs in approximately 25% of patients with TVT, but is less common with the TOT.
 Initially, patients can be managed expectantly or with behavioral or pharmacologic therapy.
 Most patients will have partial or complete resolution within 4-6 weeks